MicrosoftDocs/win32/desktop-src/direct3dhlsl/dx-graphics-hlsl-to-load.md

-For example, to access a 2D texture, supply UV coordinates for the first two components and a mipmap level for the third component.
+For example, to access a 2D texture, supply integer texel coordinates for the first two components and a mipmap level for the third component.

 > [!Note]
 > When one or more of the coordinates in *Location* exceed the u, v, or w mipmap level dimensions of the texture, **Load** returns zero in all components.
 Direct3D guarantees to return zero for any resource that is accessed out of bounds.